• Skip to primary navigation

-No Knead Artisan Bread.
+No Knead Bread {Without A Dutch Oven}.
 Easy and effortless to make.
-Yields a crusty, chewy, beautiful bread.
-One of our favorites!
+Yields a rustic, crusty, chewy, beautiful bread.

-This is something I make so often I almost forgot to share it.
-This No Knead Artisan Bread is my normal, go-to, everyday bread recipe.
+This No Knead Bread {Without A Dutch Oven} is my normal, go-to, everyday bread recipe.
 You’ll find this dough in my fridge at just about any given time.
 It’s a sure thing and it’s just about effortless to make.
 No kneading, machines or wizardry involved.
 Just mix everything up and let it rise.

 I hesitate to call this a “beginner’s bread” because it’s a wonderful bread for bakers of any and all expertise.
 That being said, it’s certainly a great way to introduce yeast breads to a hesitant or newbie baker.